cs0320/server-gearup/README.md

 }
 ```

 You can deserialize this into an object with only `"A"` and `"B"` fields.
-This is useful when processing very large, verbose response Json from other APIs, but only need a few fields.
+This redues complexity when you're processing very large, verbose response Json from other APIs, but you only need a few fields.

 ## Note about SLF4J Error